rossmassey/python-leetcode/docs/source/neetcode.rst

 .. note::

-    These are organized by Neetcode's Roadmap, which is a list with different categories of leetcode problems / progressions.
+    These are organized by **Neetcode's Roadmap**, which is a list with different categories of leetcode problems / progressions.
+It is based off the **Blind 75** list.

     `https://neetcode.io/roadmap <https://neetcode.io/roadmap>`_